Bife a cavalo

-Bife a cavalo, bife com ovo a cavalo, or bife a caballo is a traditional dish in Portugal, Brazil and Argentina.
+Bife a cavalo, bife com ovo a cavalo, or bife a caballo is a traditional dish in Portugal, Brazil, Paraguay and Argentina.
 It consists of a grilled, or sometimes pan-fried steak, with fried eggs on top.
-It is usually served with rice and beans and a salad.
+It is usually served with rice and beans, a salad, and French fries.
 Its name literally means "horseback-riding steak", as an allusion to the appearance that the fried eggs are "riding" the steak.
 In Argentina, bife a caballo is usually served with French fries.